Punjab, Haryana fail to reach agreement on SYL canal row | Law-Order

 Punjab Chief Minister Bhagwant Mann and his Haryana counterpart Manohar Lal Khattar failed to reach an agreement on the contentious Sutlej Yamuna Link canal during a meeting here on Friday.

-After the meeting at Haryana Niwas here, Mann said his state does not have any water to share and the question of completing the Punjab portion of the canal does not arise.
+Though Mann called Haryana Punjab's ''younger brother'', he said his state does not have any water to share with the neighbouring state and the question of constructing the canal does not arise.

+He said in case Haryana faces shortage of water, both Punjab and that state can approach Prime Minister Narendra Modi and request him to arrange water from either Yamuna or Ganga or anywhere else.

+During the meeting at Haryana Niwas here, he also sought reassessment of water from the rivers.

 Last month, the Supreme Court had nudged the two chief ministers to meet and work out an amicable solution to the SYL canal row, which has been a bone of contention between the two states for several decades.